What, exactly, are supplements?

 #Myth: Women should only buy supplements labeled ‘for women’.

 Fact: Ummmm….
 No. Do you want extra fiber in your diet?
 Find a good brand in that world for your body.
-Don’t get caught up in whether it’s part of the pink product list or not.
-This should not be a criterion when you’re choosing products to add to your regimen.
 The only reason for a product to be a part of your diet should be that it’s recommended by a certified nutritionist or your doctor.
 In fact, research has shown that multivitamins are not as effective as we have been taught to believe.
 So instead of just choosing something because it has been labeled and marketed a certain way, choose supplements that your body actually needs.

 Nothing beats the goodness of a healthy, balanced diet.
 The first step to being healthy is to eat right, and then use supplements to cover up for any deficiencies you might have.
 Supplements are in no way a replacement for a good diet, and neither are they a permanent fixture in your life.
 You cannot live on protein drinks alone, can you?